CI server integration

 Bamboo

-In your Bamboo server's user interface, locate the configuration area for the Application Automation Tools plugin:
+In your Bamboo server's user interface, locate the configuration area for the plugin:

 1. Click the Administration cogwheel button and select Add-ons from the menu.

-2. In the left pane, click Application Automation Tools Plugin under COMMUNICATION.
+2. Under Communication, click Application Automation Tools Plugin.

 Azure DevOps Server (TFS)